 Despite its wide variety of symptoms, Celiac Disease is actually asymptomatic in 60% of children and 41% of adults, meaning they have no symptoms whatsoever.
 Despite this, Celiac Disease is, in fact, ravaging their small intestines.

 I have some of those symptoms.
 How do I get screened for Celiac Disease?

 The first step to diagnosing Celiac Disease is to consult your physician about your Celiac-like symptoms.
 S/he will be able to order the necessary tests (like a tTG-IgA test or an upper intestinal endoscopy) that could lead to a quicker and more efficient diagnosis.

 I have Celiac Disease.
 How do I protect myself?

-Self-advocating is a huge part of living a health life with Celiac Disease.
+Self-advocating is a huge part of living a healthy life with Celiac Disease.
 One way to do that is to wear a medical ID.
 Medical IDs are great for those with Celiac Disease because they can advocate for you when you can’t.
-There are more than a handful of medications that contain gluten, and in the event that you are rendered unable to speak for yourself, your medical ID will alert first responders to your condition.
+There are more than a handful of medications that contain gluten, and in the event that you are rendered unable to speak for yourself, your medical ID can alert first responders to your condition.